 What is my guardian angel called?

-By consulting the calendar of angels below, you will discover not only the name of your guardian angel, but also its place within the celestial hierarchy, its main virtues, as well as its powers and attributes that can be called upon by prayer.
+By consulting the calendar of angels below, you will discover not only the name of your guardian angel (also called Angels of the Shem HaM'phorash, or "Angels of the explicit name" in Kabbalah tradition) according to you birthday, but also their place within the celestial hierarchy, their main virtues, as well as their powers and attributes that can be called upon by prayer.

 The 9 choirs of the angels

 As we will see in this article, your guardian angel is not necessarily related to the patron saint corresponding to your first name (in the case where your first name is included in the list of the official calendar of Catholic saints).
 An esoteric tradition, strongly influenced by the Jewish apocryphal mystical tradition (Kabbalah), but also by Christian theology with the work of Pseudo-Dionysius in the 5th century, developed in parallel with the 3 religions of the Book (Judaism, Christianity, Islam).
 This does not mean, however, that the three Abrahamic religions, which give an important place to the angels in their scriptures, do not deign to make them a subject of study in their own right.
 So for the Catholic Church, it is the classification of angels as it was written by Saint Thomas Aquinas in the 13th century that is authoritative today, even if from the 4th century Saint Ambroise was already concerned with this theological subject which, if it never became dogma, has always occupied an important place among Christians.